Author Guidelines: Research Notes

 Methods and/or Discussion

-The discussion section describes the methods used or information collected related to the problem.
+This section describes the methods used or information collected related to the problem.
+This section provides justification that information collection process has identified the problem discussed in the note.

 Directions for Further Action